Beef Marsala and Scalloped Potato Casserole

 This post may contain affiliate links.
 Please read my disclosure policy.

-Whether it’s cold out and you need a rib sticking meal made in minutes, or you need to feed a meat and potatoes kind of crowd, this Beef Marsala and Scalloped Potato Casserole is always a win!
+Whether you need a rib sticking meal made in minutes, or you need to feed a meat and potatoes kind of crowd, this Beef Marsala and Scalloped Potato Casserole is always a win!
 Comfort food with an amazing flavorful twist.